What Retailers Will Accept Bitcoin By 2023?

-The ascent of Bitcoin (BTC) into the financial mainstream has moved society ever closer to an exclusively digital, universally accepted form of payment.
+The ascent of Bitcoin (BTC) into the mainstream financial world is helping pave the way to a truly digital and universally accepted form of payment.
 Based on revolutionary blockchain technology, BTC provides users a fast, secure and economical means of making purchases or transferring funds.
-As the technology of BTC gains acceptance among consumers and retailers alike, many businesses are poised to adopt digital money as a preferred mode of exchange.

 The Ascension Of Bitcoin (BTC)

 Dating to its inception in 2009, BTC has undergone periods of intense scepticism and euphoric optimism.
 In the early days, cryptocurrency's popularity was severely limited by consumer paranoia regarding the feasibility of an unconventional form of currency.
 Later on, the utility of BTC and blockchain technology gained the support of many in the financial community.

 Featuring no physical presence, central banking authority endorsement, or asset backing of any kind, BTC appeared to be short-lived.
 Concerns surrounding basic functionality, as well as safety, undermined its popularity among both consumers and merchants.
 As the world became more comfortable with rapidly evolving technologies, attitudes toward BTC and cryptocurrencies underwent a dramatic transformation.

 The Growth Of Bitcoin In S&P 500 Companies

 Bitcoin adoption has reached a point where countless S&P 500 companies have already accepted the flagship cryptocurrency as an alternative means of payment.